 I chose a green that I wasn’t really crazy about.
 That should have been my first clue.
 It just kinda went downhill from there.

 Which was… eh okay.
-Would have been better had I not during mid stream decided ( the #2 look) that it needed a drippy finish and totally screwed it up.
+Would have been better had I not during mid stream decided ( the second attempt) that it needed a drippy finish and totally screwed it up.
 The above picture was the amended version.
 You can see where the paint had run and I couldn’t fix it at that point.
 So, I went to bed hoping I would dream of the perfect idea.
 Just sleeping on it sometimes fixes everything.

 Well, the next morning I was up early and anxious to fix this hot mess I had created.
 Color on top of color, on top of color, on top of color… you get the jist.
 It just seemed to be getting worse not better.